priyagautham28/teacher-student-distillation/README.md

 - Retries failed generations up to a fixed attempt limit, with deterministic per-attempt seeding so any regeneration is reproducible.
 - Logs every attempt to an append-only event log (`audits/`), so a killed run can resume exactly where it left off without losing or duplicating work, and rejected examples remain available for audit or later recovery.
 - Produces a clean, minimal SFT-ready JSONL per split, used identically by all three student tracks.

-**Known edge case already handled:** a small number of otherwise-correct generations were being rejected because dollar-sign formatting in a calculation (e.g. `12 * $0.50 = $6.00`) broke the strict calculation-detail regex check. `teacher/rescur_dollar_rejects.py` recovers these specific false-rejects under a deliberately looser (but still validated) pattern, with a full backup taken before any file is modified.

 **Teacher evaluation:** run via `evaluation/evaluate_gsm8k.py` against the official, untouched GSM8K test split, exactly like every student.
 Mounika ran the initial official evaluation; after the teacher prompt was updated to `gsm8k_teacher_v4` (one arithmetic operation per step), Priyadarshini reran the official test-set evaluation to confirm the teacher's ceiling under the current protocol.
 Current official test exact-match for Qwen3-14B-AWQ: **92.27%** (95% CI 90.9–93.7%; metrics file: `outputs/teacher_testset/Qwen_Qwen3-14B-AWQ_teacher_3cb9a5c9_metrics.json`).